jtkovacs/jtkovacs.github.io/refs/notes/databases.md

 ### Security audits

 Check database logs to identify security problems, or conduct a more extensive audit.
+SQL Server provides a common criteria (C2) audit mode as well as SQL trace/SQL triggers (???).

 ## Backup